Crystal Airport (MIC) -For Pilots

 Noise Abatement Plan

 The MIC Noise Abatement Plan was developed to promote aircraft operating procedures that help reduce aircraft noise and overflights for the communities surrounding MIC.
-Pilots may also reference the NEW MIC Pilot Guide for easy access to noise abatement information.
+Pilots may also reference the MIC Pilot Guide for easy access to noise abatement information.

 Guidance for Aircraft Operating Under Visual Flight Rules